Ever wondered what were the highest-grossing movies of all time?

 Cameron’s Avatar even bested his previous film, “Titanic.”
 It had the widest IMAX and 3D releases of any movie up to that time.

 And Cameron is not done with “Avatar.”
 Some new sequels are coming, which will also result in re-releases of the first film.
 Cameron is not giving up and is ready to claim the number one spot again.

 1. Avengers: Endgame

 After 10 years, “Avengers: Endgame” has officially dethroned James Cameron’s Avatar to become the highest-grossing movie of all time.

 To reach their goal, Disney re-released “Avengers: Endgame” with some additional footage.
 A sneaky, but a smart trick to beat “Avatar.”

 Avengers: Endgame” holds the title for biggest global opening weekend with $1.2 billion.

-There you have your answer on “What movie made the most money?”
+There you have your answer on “What were the highest-grossing movies of all time?”